-At each price review, we set price limits that deliver ministerial objectives for the water industry at the lowest reasonable overall cost.
-The objectives include improvements in water quality, environmental performance and customer service.
+At each price review, we set charge limits that deliver ministerial Objectives for the water industry at the lowest reasonable overall cost.
+The Objectives include improvements in water quality, environmental performance and customer service.

-In between each Strategic Review, we monitor and report on Scottish Water’s performance in delivering the benefits that customers have funded through their bills.
+In between each SRC, we monitor and report on Scottish Water’s performance in delivering the benefits that customers have funded through their bills.

 We published our draft determination for the SRC for the period 2021-27 in October 2020.
 The draft determination sets Scottish Water on the path to meet the challenges of maintaining high-quality services while tackling the impacts of climate change and transitioning to net zero emissions.
 We will take account of any representations made on the draft determination by 19 November 2020, ahead of publishing our final determination on 10 December 2020.

 The Commission has adopted the principles of Ethical Business Regulation for SRC21, which encourages candour and transparency in all interactions between regulators, the regulated company and other stakeholders.
 This collaborative approach will encourage Scottish Water proactively to demonstrate that it is performing well and in the best interests of customers, wider Scottish society and the environment.